-What does it take to become the public relations manager of the biggest-selling car brand in South Africa? #BabesWaseVW gives us a glimpse into her demanding
+What does it take to become the public relations (PR) manager of the biggest-selling car brands in SA? #BabesWaseVW gives us a glimpse into her demanding and high-profile job

 Whenever the automotive industry is mentioned, thoughts of cars and all things wheels come up.
 If you’re a keen follower of this publication with an interest in the motoring section, then you’re familiar with our articles on automotive advice, with guidance on which cars or motorcycles to buy, when and how — that sort of thing.

-But since we are a careers-focused publication, this time around we wanted to shift gears a bit and give you a glimpse into a career in this fast-paced field through the lens of a young woman who went from being an intern at Volkswagen to becoming the Public Relations Manager of VW South Africa.
+But since we are a careers-focused publication, this time around we wanted to shift gears a bit and give you a glimpse into a career in this fast-paced field through the lens of a young woman who went from being an intern at Volkswagen (VW) to becoming the PR manager of VWSA.

 “The realities of unemployment kicked in and I was jobless for months after I graduated,” says Madikizela.
-“So when Volkswagen was in search for unemployed graduates join their corporate business programme, I jumped at the op-portunity.”
+“So when Volkswagen was in search for unemployed graduates to join their corporate business programme, I jumped at the opportunity.”

-In 2017 Madikizela was promoted to the position of Volk-swagen South Africa’s PR Manager.
-It was finally time for this ambitious woman to gather her belongings and leave the Eastern Cape for the city of gold, where her new role with the company would commence at its Sandton head-quarters.
+In 2017 Madikizela was promoted to the position of VW’s PR manager.
+It was finally time for this ambitious woman to gather her belongings and leave the Eastern Cape for the city of gold, where her new role with the company would commence at its Sandton headquarters.

 There are four things Madikizela is passionate about: people, writing, cars and travelling.
 “For me whatever I do needs to tick at least three of these boxes.
 My current job ticks all four and I love it dearly.”
 She loves it so much that she started calling herself #BabesWaseVW, a nickname which has gained steady traction with many of the country’s motoring media.

 As you might imagine, being a woman in a male-dominated industry isn’t without its challenges, and being young and black doesn’t make the road less bumpy.
-In fact, you’re al-most certain to face hurdles and challenges along the way — something many South Africa women face daily.
+In fact, you’re almost guaranteed to face hurdles and challenges along the way — something many South African women face daily.
 But Madikizela says she’s here to change the status quo.
 “The biggest challenge is constantly having to show that women belong in this industry and that we have a crucial role to play in its success and development.”